Teaching Certificates

 Microteaching

-Microteaching is a 90-minute session during which you will deliver a 7-8 minute lesson to six fellow TAs, and serve as a student for the lessons of your fellow TAs.
+Microteaching is a two-hour session during which you will deliver a 7-8 minute lesson to six fellow TAs, and serve as a student for the lessons of your fellow TAs.

 You will choose a topic/concept in your discipline that you could teach to freshmen or sophomores in 7-8 minutes.
 You will do some work on planning this lesson during the first day of the Graduate Academy, but it helps to think about a few topic ideas before this time.